 Getting started

-Welcome!
-This quickstart tutorial will help you define a CommonGrants API using TypeSpec and explore the core routes and models defined by the protocol.
+Looking to jump right in?
+Skip to the quickstart tutorial to define a CommonGrants API using TypeSpec and explore the core routes and models defined by the protocol.

 Find your way around